 “If the world is the body, Delhi is its life” believes Mirza Ghalib.
 Delhi has acquired this stature with the help of the facilities it gives to its people.
 Delhi had served as the capital to various kingdoms and empires throughout history and is currently the capital of India.
 At present, it is the second wealthiest city in India, and home to 18 billionaires!

 According to the 2016 census, the population of Delhi increased to 26 million from 11 million in 2011.
-With this immensely growing population, grow the commercial, financial, personal, and social needs especially of youth.
-Delhi, being the capital city of India has taken care of every demand.
-The typical Indian cuisine foods as well as the best continental food in the country, being the party hub for the youth, and not giving up its Indian culture and ethos for the elderly, it has given its best to every person living there.
+With this immensely growing population, grow the commercial, financial, personal, and social needs, especially youth.
+Being the capital city of India, Delhi has taken care of every demand.
+The typical Indian cuisine foods and the best continental food in the country, being the party hub for the youth and not giving up its Indian culture and ethos for the elderly, it has given its best to every person living there.
 There are numerous jobs in Delhi.
-The capital city is also famous for the age-old monuments and its shopping arcades.
+The capital city is also famous for its age-old monuments and shopping arcades.

 However, all of this comes at a growing expense.
 This article will guide you through all the expenses you must be willing to know if you are planning to shift in Delhi, alone or with family.

-Compared to the other big cities in India, Delhi gives you varied options to choose from for your accommodation.
-You can choose to live in any locality, be it very cheap and affordable or posh and luxurious, depending upon your need for privacy or your budget limitations.
+Compared to the other big cities in India, Delhi gives you varied options for your accommodation.
+You can choose to live in any locality, be it cheap and affordable or posh and luxurious, depending on your need for privacy or your budget limitations.
 The living cost in Delhi depends on the location you prefer.

 Renting a House

 |Rohini||7k – 13k||12k – 25k||22k – 30k|

 |Uttam Nagar||5k – 10k||8.5k – 14k||13.5k – 16k|

 |Krishna Nagar||10k – 16k||25k||30k|